speced/bikeshed/docs/definitions-autolinks.md

 * "url", a string with the url of the anchor you're linking to
 * "shortname", a string containing the shortname of the spec
 * "level", a string or int containing the level of the spec
-* "status", a string containing either "ED" (if the spec is an Editor's Draft, Living Standard, etc) or "TR" (if the spec is a stable/dead snapshot)
+* "status", a string containing either "current" (if the spec is an Editor's Draft, Living Standard, etc) or "dated" (if the spec is a stable/dead snapshot)

 Example: